slu-soc1120/syllabus-alt/docs/intro.md

 This course will survey the field of sociology, stressing important ideas, methods, and results.
 We focus on health to illustrate the application of sociological ideas.
 The survey is designed to develop analytic thinking skills.
 Weekly readings from a text will be supplemented with articles and chapters illustrating topical issues and exercises on the skills and craft of the social sciences.

-## Two Courses, One Goal

-Students will quickly notice that this course has two numbers.
-SOC 1120-05 is the "regular" course section, and SOC 1120-05H is the honors section.
-If you are a [University Honors](https://www.slu.edu/honors/index.php) student, you may enroll in SOC 1120-05H if you wish to take this course for honors credit.
-Students in the honors section complete additional readings for three of the weeks, write several additional response papers, and give a presentation on a topic of their choice to the class.
-Additional details are include in the [honors supplement at the end of this document](/honors-overview.html).
-Both courses have the same goal - to introduce students to the fundamentals of sociology through an emphasis on health and medicine.

 ## Course Objectives

 This course introduces the distinct sociological skills through the lens of health and illness, including: